jschreuder/Middle/README.rst

 Minimal default setup
 ---------------------

-The following sets up the application with routing and a controller runner at its heart:
+The following sets up the application with routing middleware and a controller runner at its heart:

 .. code-block:: php